mdavoodi/www/source/blog/2015-10-15-sam-joins-hashicorp.html.md

 READMORE

 At HashiCorp, Sam will be working on adding new features and improving the UX of Atlas.
-Sam previously worked at Sunlight foundation where he became a polyglot working in Ruby, Python and React.
+Sam previously worked at Sunlight Foundation where he became a polyglot working in Ruby, Python and React.
 Prior to that he worked at StreetEasy, and learned about the complex data modeling problems in real estate.

-Sam lives in the Beltway where he enjoys riding his bike and keeping tabs on American politics and foreign affairs.
+Sam lives in DC where he enjoys riding his bike and keeping tabs on American politics and foreign affairs.
 He is known to have strong opinions about current events that he often vocalizes in Slack.